 Factory Farming and Pigs

-If all these concerns aren’t enough or you think you’ll avoid them by cooking your pork really well, then you should also know about the common conditions of pork raised for consumption.
-Today, a whopping 97 percent of pigs in the United States are raised in factory farms.
-This means that these pigs never live a healthy life of fresh air and wide-open pastures.
+It’s also important to know about the common conditions of pork raised for consumption.
+Today, a vast majority of pigs in the United States are raised in factory farms.
+This means that these pigs never live healthy lives of fresh air and wide-open pastures.

-If you’re a pork eater, you should know that it’s very likely (only 3 percent unlikely) that you’re eating the meat of a pig that spent all of its time in a crowded warehouses with no fresh air or exercise, fed a steady diet of harmful drugs to keep the pig breathing as producers make pigs grow faster and fatter.
+If you’re a pork eater, you should know that it’s very likely that you’re eating the meat of a pig that spent all of its time in a crowded warehouses with no fresh air or exercise, fed a steady diet of harmful drugs to keep the pig breathing as producers make pigs grow faster and fatter.
 These drugs often cause the pigs to become crippled under their own excessive and unnatural weight gain.
-(11) Do these sound like conditions that yield a health-promoting piece of meat?
-Of course not, which is why you should avoid pork and other factory-farmed meats.

 Drug Resistant Bacteria in Pork Chops and Ground Pork

-It’s estimated that 70 percent of factory-farmed pigs have pneumonia when they go to the slaughterhouse.
+It’s estimated that 70 percent of factory-farmed pigs have pneumonia when they go to the slaughterhouse, according to PETA.
 Unsightly factory-farm conditions of filth and extreme overcrowding lead pigs to have an extreme likelihood for serious diseases.
 The conditions are so bad that the only way to keep these pigs barely alive at times is to misuse and overuse antibiotics.

-History of Pork and Cultures that Don’t Eat It
+History of Pork and Cultures Who Don’t Eat It

 Orthodox Jewish Kosher dietary laws and Islamic Halal dietary laws prohibit pork consumption.
 There are many other religions and cultures that avoid pork as well.